The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-When it comes to the question of how much a person should contribute to their 401(k) account, the best answer is usually as much as they can.
+When it comes to the question of how much you should contribute to their 401(k) account, the best answer is usually as much as you can.
 But that amount may differ based on your age and current financial circumstances.
-Additionally, the pre-tax annual contribution limit for 2021 is $19,500, although older workers may add more.
+Additionally, the pre-tax annual contribution limit for 2022 is $20,500, although older workers may add more.

-3. Understanding what your retirement will look like and your retirement goals: Maintaining your current standard of living after retiring requires about 80 percent of your pre-retirement income.
-This is called a replacement ratio, and common sources of retirement funds in addition to your 401(k) include social security, pensions, IRAs, income from rental properties and inheritances.
+- Understanding what your retirement will look like and your retirement goals: Maintaining your current standard of living after retiring requires about 80 percent of your pre-retirement income.
+This is called a replacement ratio, and common sources of retirement funds in addition to your 401(k) include Social Security, pensions, IRAs, income from rental properties and inheritances.
 Having a realistic retirement goal is important and can impact your contribution decision.